 Coal Phase Out

-Despite this over 40% of world electricity is still generated from coal.
-Globally, coal causes over 12 Giga tons of CO2 per year and accounts for about 25% of all greenhouse gas emissions.
-In 2014, 18% of the EU’s total greenhouse gas emissions came from burning coal.
+It is one of the main drivers of climate change because coal is one of the most greenhouse gas intensive fuels.
+Despite this, over 40% of the world’s electricity is still generated from coal.
+Globally, coal causes over 15 Gigatons of CO2 per year and accounts for about 40% of fossil CO2 emissions.
+In 2016, 16% of the EU’s total greenhouse gas emissions came from burning coal.

-Coal’s overall human and ecological toll is truly staggering.
-Mining and burning coal causes sulfur dioxide, nitrogen oxide, dust particles and mercury emissions and contaminates soil, air and water, see Report: Europe's Dark Cloud.
-For example, the total cost of coal use on Chinese society has been estimated at more than 7% of GDP, considering that ecological and health costs are included.
+Coal’s overall human and ecological toll is staggering.
+Mining and burning coal causes i.a. sulfur dioxide, nitrogen oxide, dust particles and mercury emissions and contaminates soil, air and water, see our reports Europe's Dark Cloud and Last Gasp.

 We have affordable renewable energy.
 We can save energy.
 We can use energy more wisely (e.g. by demand-side management).
 And we are already building modern, flexible, decentralized, community-based, environmentally-friendly energy systems that can serve our energy needs on site.

 The CAN Europe Secretariat works with its members and fellow NGO networks:

 - to prevent the construction of new coal power plants, opening of new mines and building of coal transport infrastructure,